EU Draft Article-Reply1

 The facts tell another story.

-Facilities in India, Bangladesh and Pakistan have invested in impermeable floors and drainage systems, heavy lifting and material handling equipment, emergency response infrastructure, worker training, and formal hazardous waste storage and disposal systems.
+Facilities in India, and some facilities in Bangladesh, have invested in impermeable floors and drainage systems, heavy lifting and material handling equipment, emergency response infrastructure, worker training, and formal hazardous waste storage and disposal systems.

-Many of these improvements have been independently assessed by organisations such as IRQS, Lloyd’s Register, RINA and ClassNK.
+Many of these improvements have been independently assessed by IACS classification societies and organizations, including ClassNK, IRS, Lloyd’s Register, and Bureau Veritas.

 To continue describing the region as incapable of progress requires either outdated information or a remarkable commitment to preserving an old narrative.